Oh No Not My Baby: Rod Stewart version

 In 1973 Rod Stewart (backed by his Faces bandmates Ron Wood, Kenney Jones and Ian McLagan) charted with "Oh!
 No Not My Baby"; his self-produced version — a single with no parent album — reached #6 UK in September 1973 subsequently reaching #59 on the U.S. charts, and #51 on the Canadian charts before the year's end.
 Record World said that it "has the right combination that makes for hit records."

 The B-side, credited on the single to Faces, was "Jodie" written by Ron Wood, Rod Stewart, and Ian McLagan.

 Cher version

-In November 1992, American singer and actress Cher released "Oh No Not My Baby", produced by Peter Asher.
-The track became a moderate international hit early in 1993.
+American singer and actress Cher released her cover version of "Oh No Not My Baby" as the first single from her first comprehensive compilation album, Greatest Hits: 1965–1992.
+The song was produced by Peter Asher and released by Geffen Records in November 1992.
+It became a moderate international hit early in 1993.
 AllMusic editor J. F. Promis called her cover "gutsy."